Implementation

 1. Select the Type of AI Involvement

-Users can choose from a set of standardised Attribution Flags that reflect the degree and nature of AI’s contribution.
-These include categories such as:
+Users can choose from a set of standardised Flags that reflect the degree and nature of AI’s contribution.
+These include the following categories:

 Be aware that the framework is still in development!